19katz/doodle_app/README.md

-# CS279r Homework 0: To-Do App
+# CS279r Assignment: [Tier 2] Implement a user-testable version of Doodle

 This code creates a basic to-do list web app using HTML, CSS, and JavaScript.
 In addition to the basic functionality of adding and checking off todos, it also allows users to delete todos entirely and keeps track of how many tasks have been finished so far.